State Dept. official flagged Hunter Biden's 'conflict of interest' in Ukraine, testimony shows

 After discussing those concerns with Biden's staff, Kent testified, "The message that I recall hearing back was that the Vice President's son Beau was dying of cancer and that there was no further bandwidth to deal with family-related issues at that time."

-Kent, who serves as Deputy Assistant Secretary of State and was defying the State Department's instruction that he not testify, confirmed that "nobody in the Ukrainian Government became aware of a hold on military aid" until Aug.
+Kent, who serves as Deputy Assistant Secretary of State and was defying the State Department's instruction that he not testify, additionally confirmed that "nobody in the Ukrainian Government became aware of a hold on military aid" until Aug.
 29th -- a month after Trump's July 25 phone call with Ukrainian President Volodymyr Zelensky.

-Democrats have alleged Trump pressured Zelensky to investigate the Bidens during that call with the threat of withholding military aid, although Zelensky has said he felt no such pressure.
+Democrats have alleged Trump threatened to withhold military aid to Ukraine unless Zelensky agreed to investigate the Bidens' dealings in Ukraine, although Zelensky has said he felt no such pressure.

+Kent testified that to the best of his knowledge, the aid issue was ultimately "resolved by the president," and U.S. military aid was released to Ukraine in September.
+However, there was a period when Ukraine was on notice that the aid was suspended: Politico reported in August that the Ukraine aid was being held up -- two weeks before it was released.

 Kent further acknowledged that it is appropriate for the Trump administration to "look at the level of corruption" in foreign countries when determining whether to provide, or withhold financial assistance.
 Speaking to Zelensky, Trump noted Ukraine's history of corruption and urged his counterpart to probe any potential election interference efforts originating from the country.